waltonjones/ab3_sensitivity/2r-ab3A_modulation.md

 As expected, ab3A neurons robustly responded to the apple odor, in addition, they were sensitive enough to respond to the very low concentration of ethyl butyrate (Fig.
 1-B).

-Next we wondered, if the sensitivity of Or22a neurons is changeable.
-Indeed, we found the sensitivity of Or22a neurons to fruit odor ethyl butyrate increases over time after eclosion until it reaches to the maximum level in 3 days (Fig 1-C).
+Next we wondered if the sensitivity of ab3A neurons is always constant or conditionally changeable.
+Surprisingly, we found the sensitivity of ab3A neurons to ethyl butyrate increased over time after eclosion during the early maturation period until it reached to the maximum level in 3 days (Fig 1-C).
+This result suggests that the sensitivity of ab3A neurons is not inborn property.
+Instead, there must be a certain mechanism getting those neurons sensitized.
-This result suggests that it is possible to make the insects' olfactory sensitivity stay low by removal of the genetic components underlying the sensitization mechanisms.